Fight like a Woman: Domestic Violence and Female Judges in Brazil: Empirical Strategy and Validity Tests

 \subsection{Validity Tests}

-To test the validity of the identifying assumptions behind Equations \eqref{EqDV} and \eqref{EqDVComparable}, we measure whether predetermined case characteristics are correlated with the gender of the assigned judge.
-To do so, for each of our three samples, we regress each case characteristic on a dummy variable indicating the judge's gender and district-quarter fixed effects.
+{ To test the validity of the identifying assumptions behind Equations \eqref{EqDV} and \eqref{EqDVComparable}, we measure whether predetermined case characteristics are correlated with the gender of the assigned judge.
+To do so, for each of our three samples, we regress a dummy variable indicating the assigned judge's gender on predetermined case characteristics and court-district-quarter fixed effects.

-Table \ref{tab_female_on_characteristics} reports the estimated coefficient associated with judge's gender for these 11 regressions.
-The left-hand side variable in Column (1) indicates whether the defendant was caught red-handed.
-The left-hand side variable in Column (2) indicates whether the defendant was arrested by the sheriff before the trial.
-The left-hand side variable in Column (3) indicates whether the defendant has a typically male name.
-The left-hand side variable in Column (4) indicates whether the case is a domestic violence case.
-Standard errors, presented in parentheses, are clustered at the quarter-by-court district level.
+Table \ref{TabValidityTest} reports the estimated coefficient associated with each predetermined case characteristic for these three regressions.
+Column (1) uses the sample containing only domestic violence cases, Column (2) uses the sample containing all misdemeanors cases, and Column (3) uses the sample containing all physical assault cases.
+All regressions control for court district-quarter fixed effects.
+Standard errors, presented in parentheses, are clustered at the case ID level.
+Additionally, this table presents, for each regression, the F-statistic of a hypothesis test whose null imposes that all coefficients associated with predetermined case characteristics are jointly zero.

-We find that, after including court district-quarter fixed effects, judge gender is uncorrelated with all case characteristics for the domestic violence and the physical assault samples.
-For the misdemeanor sample, the indicator for a female judge is weakly correlated only with the defendant having a typically male name.
-This coefficient is small, implying that female judges are 1.5\% more likely to analyze cases with a male defendant than their male peers.
-Additionally, this estimate is not statistically significant after we implement a Bonferroni correction for multiple hypothesis testing (Bonferroni's p-value = 12.2\%).
-More importantly, the coefficients in Column (4) of Table \ref{tab_female_on_characteristics} check for random assignment of judges across crime types and indicate that judges of either sex are equally likely to analyze domestic violence cases.
-Overall, the results in Table \ref{tab_female_on_characteristics} suggest that our identifying assumptions are valid, confirming that judges are randomly assigned within court districts as mandated by law.
+{ We find that, after including court district-quarter fixed effects, judge gender is uncorrelated with all case characteristics for all three samples.
+Additionally, all F-tests indicate no association between case characteristics and the assignment of female judges.
+Overall, the results in Table \ref{TabValidityTest} suggest that our identifying assumptions are valid, confirming that judges are randomly assigned within court districts as mandated by law.}